planetarysoftware/TSC/README.md

 The Planetary Software Organization Technical Steering Committee (TSC) is the technical governing body of the Planetary Software Organization.
 It is described in the [TSC Charter][].
+The governing documents for the TSC are locating in the root folder of this repository.

 ## TSC Scope